Arksine/moonraker/docs/configuration.md

 #   The default source used to authenticate user logins.
 Can be "ldap" or
 #   "moonraker"  The default is "moonraker".
 ```

+!!!
+Tip
+    When configuring the `trusted_clients` option it is generally recommended
+    to stick with IP ranges and avoid including domain names.
+When attempting to
+    authenticate a request against a domain name Moonraker must perform a DNS
+    lookup.
+If the DNS service is not available then authentication will fail
+    and an error will be returned.
+In addition, DNS lookups will introduce delay
+    in the response.

 ### `[ldap]`